JS-Widget

 self.get_settings();// In response you will get an array with an already created property

-The function list_selected () returns the contacts / leads highlighted by the tick from the contact / lead table as an array of objects: count_selected and selected.
-One of the selected objects contains an array of ticked objects with the properties emails, id, phones, type.
+This function returns the checked contacts/leads from the contacts/leads table as an array of objects: count_selected and selected.
+One of the selected objects contains an array of checkboxed objects with emails, id, phones, type properties.

 console.log(self.list_selected().selected); // Returns two objects, choose the object selected